John Ellison: Biography

 In November 2008, Ellison was nominated for Male Vocalist of the Year, and for R&B/Soul Recording of the Year, for Back at the Hamilton Music Awards in Hamilton, Ontario.
 He also performed at the awards ceremony.
 On 6 December 2009, he was honored with the Arcelor Mittal Dofasco Lifetime Achievement Award and performed at the Hamilton Music Awards.

 Ellison released his autobiography, Some Kind of Wonderful: The John Ellison Story, in July 2012.
 This work explores the racism and violence Ellison encountered and examines the relationship between these experiences and his songwriting.

 In July 2013, a site near his childhood home in Landgraff, West Virginia, was cleared by Boy Scouts and other volunteers, as part of a service project connected to the 2013 National Boy Scout Jamboree.
 Plans are pending to build a replica of his boyhood home to house a museum dedicated to Ellison's music and his early life in the local mine camp community of Landgraff.

 In October 2015, Ellison was formally inducted into the West Virginia Music Hall of Fame.

-In 2020 Ellison released the awareness single “Wake-Up Call (Black Like Me)” co-composed and produced and arranged by Dutch producer Roger Heijster with good reviews in e.g., Rolling Stone and Forbes Magazine.
-The song was nominated “Song of the Year 2021” by Pop Awards.
+In 2020 Ellison released the awareness single "Wake-Up Call (Black Like Me)" co-composed, produced and arranged by Dutch producer Roger Heijster with good reviews in e.g., Rolling Stone and Forbes Magazine.
+The song was nominated "Song of the Year 2021" by Pop Awards.

-On August 11, 2023 (his 82nd birthday) John released a new version of his classic "Some Kind of Wonderful", which serves as the title track for an album featuring eleven new songs penned by Ellison and produced and arranged by Roger Heijster.
+On 11 August 2023 (his 82nd birthday) John released a new version of his classic "Some Kind of Wonderful", which serves as the title track for an album featuring eleven new songs penned by Ellison and produced and arranged by Roger Heijster.
 The single was on the first round of ballots in the category "Best American Roots Performance" for the 66th Grammy Awards nominations.
-On December 29, 2023, the second single "If I Had Just One Wish", a feel-good catchy reggae vibe calling for more love, peace and harmony, was released.
-The collection was dropped digitally, on CD as well as vinyl on January 26, 2024, from PopMi Music.
+On 29 December 2023, the second single "If I Had Just One Wish", a feel-good catchy reggae vibe calling for more love, peace and harmony, was released.
+The collection was dropped digitally, on CD as well as vinyl on 26 January 2024, from PopMi Music.

-On May 5, 2024, John was inducted into the Rochester (NY) Music Hall Of Fame.
+On 5 May 2024, John was inducted into the Rochester (NY) Music Hall Of Fame.